 - Richard Hammond of Top Gear was nicknamed "Hamster" by Jeremy Clarkson and eventually came to like the name.
 He even refers to it with his production company, "Hamster's Wheel".

-- In Game Of Thrones, the Unsullied, highly conditioned slave soldiers, are given names like Red Flea or Black Rat in order to remind them that they are nothing but vermin.
-When Daenerys frees them and allows them to take whatever names they wish, Unsullied commander Grey Worm decides to keep his own, considering it lucky: it was the name he had when he was freed.
+- The Unsullied, highly conditioned slave soldiers, are given names like Red Flea or Black Rat by their masters in order to remind them that they are nothing but vermin.
+When Daenerys frees them and allows them to take whatever names they wish, Unsullied commander Grey Worm decides to keep his own, considering it lucky: it was the name he had when he was freed from slavery.

 - Several times on Smallville , as a Mythology Gag.
 When Clark Kent joins an underground fight club, the manager calls him "The Man Of Steel" because he earlier demonstrated he was bullet proof.
 Green Arrow called him "Boy Scout" because of his simple-minded idealism.
 When he becomes an active superhero, the media calls him "The Good Samaritan" (because he helps people in trouble for no reason), "The Red-Blue Blur" (named for the only thing visible when he uses Super Speed), and finally, "The Blur".
 Also, when he reveals his secret to Jimmy Olsen, Jimmy goes, "Wow!
 You're some kind of Super...
 Super...
 Guy."